 Price: $5 user/month.

-Being great at visualizing company wide processes, Kanbanize can be a little more inconvenient for the daily use.
+Being great at visualizing company-wide processes, Kanbanize can be a little more inconvenient for daily use.
 Seeing the full overview of the project it may be more difficult to identify the most important tasks at the moment and start working on them immediately.
-So choose this tool for when you need more of a company plan overview and not convenient solution for teams to use daily.
+So choose this tool for when you need more of a company plan overview and not a convenient solution for teams to use daily.

 Pros: Supports company-wide Kanban application, various Kanban features.

 Cons: Inconvenient for daily use on the team level

 Price: €13 user/month.

 Wrike is another enterprise-focused project management tool that supports Kanban.
 Thus, if you want a company project management solution with some lean features, this will be your solution.
 Wrike has a variety of features to support departments from HR to web design and if you wish you can also visualize tasks at hand on a simple Kanban board.
 You can modify this view with different columns and add in WIP to limit the work in progress.

 Other than that, no more Kanban features are available to Wrike users, making this a choice for those needing to simply visualize tasks for a better understanding of the process.
 If you are looking for a more thorough Kanban application other options from the list may be preferable.
 However, if you are after an enterprise-level project management solution with Kanban visualization, give Wrike a look.

 Pros: Enterprise project management solution with various features.